ALL THE TIME IN THE WORLD

 It was a long shot, but we went into the small store just in case, and right away I found the crinkly gold velvet, stretchy and flowing, exactly as I’d imagined it, ON SALE.
 I had no qualms about buying it, the total cost for both fabric purchases was less than a bridal veil in a store, and I could use the cream velvet for something else later.

-Dan had met, and liked, Santa Fe photographer Scott Christopher before, so we hired him to photograph the wedding and reception.
+Dan had worked with Santa Fe photographer Scott Christopher before, so we hired him to photograph the wedding and reception.
 We found the cake maker online and had scheduled a tasting with her on our last day in Santa Fe.
 That morning we checked out of the hotel and went to see her before driving back to Colorado.
 Cake!
 I’d been looking forward to this for days.

 Scents of chocolate, butter, almond, and carrot cake filled her home-based shop as we leafed through photos of beautiful cake designs at her dining room table.
 Then, I looked down at my hand and realized NO NO NO NO!!
 I’d left my engagement ring at the hotel.